TransferFunction/TransferFunction.github.io/docs/md/docs/journal.md

 Went to the [Bywall](/docs/locations#bywall) went to the inn.
 [Megolas](/docs/party#megolas) found a man named [Damian](/docs/npcs#damian).
 He said he'd give the group passage to haven for a great price.
 Started a bar fight with dwarves.
 Were told we can get tokens from the guilds or the mayor.
 Met with [Grom](/docs/npcs#grom) to with a tournament and enter our way into the arena.
 Later that night [Llywd](/docs/party#llwyd-urswick), [Beef](/docs/party#beef), and [Dew](/docs/party#bwoop-bwoop-\(dew\)) snuck into [Groms](/docs/npcs#grom) meeting room and found a trap door that chuted into an owlbear den.

 ## Session 15 Jun 2020
 Entered the arena.
-Fought two basilisks and a two lizard wizards (lwizards?) inside an arena with a aqueduct running through.
-Short rested and fought in an arena with the dragon skeletal remains of a dragon and fought two bulettes.
+Fought two [basilisks](https://forgottenrealms.fandom.com/wiki/Basilisk) and a two lizard wizards (lwizards?) inside an arena with a aqueduct running through.
+Short rested and fought in an arena with the dragon skeletal remains of a dragon and fought two [bulettes](https://forgottenrealms.fandom.com/wiki/Bulette).

 ## Session 22 Jun 2020
 Fought two giants.
-Damian interfered and
+Damian interfered during the battle and helped the giants.

+Entered the arena for the final battle.
+Got duped by 3 ooze illusions then back stabbed by bunch of rogues.
+Recovered from a rough start.
+Then the battle got interrupted by a dragon landing in the middle of the arena.

+## Session 29 Jun 2020
+Went to court.
+Was approved citizenship for Haven by default because the rogues jail broke themselves.
+Visited lord Sev.
+Made a contract in blood with him.
+Received a [bag of holding](/docs/items#bag-of-holding) with 5k gp and 5k gp left in bank notes.
+Megolas and Llywd went house hunting.
+Bought a guildhall

 > :ToCPrevNext